cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-to-14.8-(dallas).md

 1. Plug your device into power and connect to the Internet with Wi-Fi
 1. Open the Settings application
 1. Tap `General` -> `Software Update`
-1. Ensure that the version displayed is the version you are intending to update to
+1. Ensure that the version displayed is iOS 14.8
 1. Download and install the update

 ::: tip